What is scarlet fever?

 How can scarlet fever be prevented?

 The best way to prevent scarlet fever is to wash your hands often.
 Avoid sharing eating utensils, linens, towels, or other personal items.
-Anyone who has a sore throat should wash their hands often.
+Anyone who has a sore throat should wash his or her hands often.
 To wash your hands:

 Hold them under clean running water.
 Turn off the water and rub soap all over your hands.